 Secure Unified Messaging

-With Secure Unified Messaging, the voice and fax messages remain on the voice mail server, e-mail remains on the e-mail server.
-Using Web PhoneManager, users can access their voice and fax messages through a web browser such as Internet Explorer or Firefox.
+With Secure unified messaging, the voice and fax messages remain on the voicemail server, email remains on the email server.
+Using Web PhoneManager, users can access their voice and fax messages through any web browser.
 Users can access their messages through the web client, play the messages through their telephone speakers or play their messages over the telephone.
-For secure access, administrators can enable specific security features for specific users including using secure audio streaming to deliver the messages to the web client and restricting the ability to save a copy of the voice message on their local systems.
+For secure access, administrators can enable specific security features for specific users, including using secure audio streaming to deliver the messages to the web client and restricting the ability to save a copy of the voice message on local systems.

-- Ideal for business who need to keep voice messages secure
+- Ideal for businesses that need to keep voice messages secure

 - No forwarding capability outside the company